How Portable Electric Kitchen Appliances Can Be Useful after Disasters

 HotLogic Portable Oven

 What?
 A portable oven?
 Yup!
 Think of it as a car oven.
-If I’ve intrigued you, then head over to this HotLogic product review and learn all about why The Survival Mom thinks this small appliance is ingenious.
+If I’ve intrigued you, then head over to this HotLogic product review and learn all about why I think this small appliance is ingenious.
 If you’re tired of fast food or sandwiches on long road trips, then you don’t want to miss the HotLogic!

 Rice cooker